EMOD-Hub/emodpy-malaria/docs/emod/software-report-malaria-summary.rst

     :header: Parameter, Description
     :widths: 8, 20

-    PfPR by Age Bin, "The fraction of individuals in this age bin that would have been detected using the BLOOD_SMEAR_PARASITES diagnostic type of the MalariaDiagnostic intervention where the sensitivity is **Report_Parasites_Smear_Sensitivity** and the detection threshold is **Report_Detection_Threshold_Blood_Smear_Parasites.**" pf Gametocyte Prevalence by Age Bin, "The fraction of individuals in this age bin that would have been detected using the BLOOD_SMEAR_GAMETOCYTES diagnostic type of the MalariaDiagnostic intervention where the sensitivity is **Report_Gametocyte_Smear_Sensitivity** and the detection threshold is **Report_Detection_Threshold_Blood_Smear_Gametocytes**."
+    PfPR by Age Bin, "The fraction of individuals in this age bin that would have been detected using the BLOOD_SMEAR_PARASITES diagnostic type of the MalariaDiagnostic intervention where the sensitivity is **Report_Parasites_Smear_Sensitivity** and the detection threshold is zero.
+Please note that his measurement includes some random noise.
+If **Use_True_Density_Vs_Threshold** is set to true (1), then true parasite density is compared against the **Report_Detection_Threshold_True_Parasite_Density** value."
+    pf Gametocyte Prevalence by Age Bin, "The fraction of individuals in this age bin that would have been detected using the BLOOD_SMEAR_GAMETOCYTES diagnostic type of the MalariaDiagnostic intervention where the sensitivity is **Report_Gametocyte_Smear_Sensitivity** and the detection threshold is 0.02.
+Please note that his measurement includes some random noise.
+If **Use_True_Density_Vs_Threshold** is set to true (1), then true gametocyte density is compared against the **Detection_Threshold_True_Gametocyte_Density** value."
-    Mean Log Parasite Density by Age Bin, The average Log10 parasite density of the population for that age bin based on the count of parasites using the BLOOD_SMEAR_PARASITES diagnostic type of MalariaDiagnostic where the sensitivity is **Report_Parasites_Smear_Sensitivity**.
+    Mean Log Parasite Density by Age Bin, "The average Log10 parasite density of the population for that age bin based on the count of parasites using the BLOOD_SMEAR_PARASITES diagnostic type of MalariaDiagnostic where the sensitivity is **Report_Parasites_Smear_Sensitivity**.
+Please note that his measurement includes some random noise.
+If **Use_True_Density_Vs_Threshold** is set to true (1), then Log10 is taken of the true parasite density.
     New Infections by Age Bin, "The number of new infections during the reporting interval for each age bin."
     Annual Clinical Incidence by Age Bin, "The number of new clinical symptoms per person per year.
 This channel is controlled by the **Clinical_Fever_Threshold_Low** and **Clinical_Fever_Threshold_High** parameters.
 The amount that an individual’s fever is above normal must be greater than both of these values to be considered clinical.
 This can also be influenced by the **Min_Days_Between_Clinical_Incidents** parameter."
     Annual Severe Incidence by Age Bin, "The number of new severe symptoms per person per year.
 An individual is considered to be a severe case if the combined probability of anemia, parasite density, and fever is greater than a uniform random number.
 This combined probability is the combination of sigmoid using the following parameters: **Anemia_Severe_Threshold** and **Anemia_Severe_Inverse_Width**, **Parasite_Severe_Threshold** and **Parasite_Severe_Inverse_Width**, **Fever_Severe_Threshold** and **Fever_Severe_Inverse_Width**."